TOURIST DEVELOPMENT TAX

 How is it filed?

 Both online and manual methods of remittance are available.
-Online registration and filing are offered at www.touristtax.com/Walton.
+Online filing is offered at www.touristtax.com/Walton.
 There are two major advantages of online payment.
 First, the tax due is calculated automatically.
 Also, timely online filers receive a collection allowance discount of 2.5% of the tax due up to a maximum of $30.00.
-If you prefer to register or file manually, click here for a registration form and click here for a Tourist Development Tax return form.
+If you prefer to file manually, click here for a Tourist Development Tax return form.
 Once filled out, the forms can be mailed to the following address:

 Walton County Clerk of Court